|

 Installing New Hardware

-in the machine, the computer already has the drivers, and the install occurs without prompt.
+to the Windows computer, the computer already has the drivers, and the install occurs without prompt.
 However, in the i200 PCI case, the end

-user must navigate after inserting the card to the inet.sys/inetpci.inf files at "Program Files \ instruNet \ Internal \ PCI Win Nt-2k-Xp
+user must navigate after inserting the card to the inet.sys/inetpci.inf files at "Program Files \ instruNet \ Drivers \ PCI Win Nt-2k-Xp

 Driver \".